jupyterhub/nbgitpuller/docs/faq.md

 Please do not include [personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#about-personal-access-tokens) in the nbgitpuller link, e.g. using a GitHub repo URL of the form `https://login:<TOKEN>@hostname/path.git`, since this is logged on the Jupyter server.
 Anyone with access to server can therefore see your private token.
 ```

-If you would like to share content from a private repository, you can use [git-credential-helpers](https://github.com/yuvipanda/git-credential-helpers) to do so.
+If you would like to share content from a private GitHub repository, you can use [git-credential-helpers](https://github.com/yuvipanda/git-credential-helpers) to do so.

 ### Steps

+Note that these steps work for private GitHub repositories only.

 1. Install [git-credential-helpers](https://github.com/yuvipanda/git-credential-helpers) together with `nbgitpuller`
 1. Setup a GitHub app to allow read access to the private repository